TaoXAdmin/TaoXAdmin.github.io/src/content/blog/reduction-temps-e2e.en.md

 ---
-title: "\"Reducing your E2E run time under 30 minutes: CI/CD, parallelisation and flake‑hunting\""
+title: "Reducing your E2E run time under 30 minutes: CI/CD, parallelisation and flake-hunting"
-description: "\"Optimise your end‑to‑end tests to run in less than half an hour through efficient CI/CD pipelines, parallelisation and the hunt for flaky tests.\""
+description: "Optimise your end-to-end tests to run in less than half an hour through efficient CI/CD pipelines, parallelisation and the hunt for flaky tests."
 locale: en
-slug: reduction-temps-e2e
+slug: reduction-temps-e2e.en
 date: 2025-02-05
+draft: false
 ---
 Long and unstable end‑to‑end suites are a nightmare for development teams.
 When execution exceeds an hour the feedback loop stretches and the temptation to skip validation grows.
 Yet with a structured